 As the name implies, "historical research is concerned with past events which comprise evaluation and synthesis of evidence in order to establish facts."
 (Ofo, 1994).
 Here the research systematically collects data relating to past events based on data already available.
 Sources of historical data are first hand information/knowledge - for example, an eye-witness to first operations in the company's factory (primary sources) and second-hand information - for example, someone who was told by the eye-witness telling the researcher.
-Relics of tools, buildings, equipment, recorded voices, etc. are good sources of historical research.
-Note that questionnaires are not used in historical research and that the method limits you to what already exists.
+Relics of tools, buildings, equipment, recorded voices, etc. are good sources of historical research and that the method limits you to what already exists.
 A Corporate Affairs Unit can carry out a research about the entire organisation or aspects of its history.
 It can also use the historical approach to document its contributions to community development (using publications, photographs, etc.)